tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 Quality and for Selecting Fit for Use Biodiversity Data.
 Biodiversity Information Science and Standards 4: e50889. https://doi.org/10.3897/biss.4.50889

-**To cite the standard document upon which this page is built, use the following:**

-BDQ Core Maintenance Group 2024.
-Biodiversity Information Standards (TDWG). http://rs.tdwg.org/bdq/doc/list/

 **To cite this document specifically, use the following:**